Aran-Guo/SDE-GNN/README.md

 Network for Session-based Recommendation**

 Wei Guo, Shoujin Wang, Wenpeng Lu∗, Hao Wu
-,Qian Zhang and Zhufeng Sh
+, Qian Zhang and Zhufeng Sh

 The paper has been accepted by DSAA.